pypandalb/Netflix/README.md

 # Netflix
-My First Data Science Project - Netflix
+My First Data Analysis Project - Netflix

 Welcome to my first Kaggle data science project!
 This project is a hands-on exploration of data analysis and visualization using Python.